JustKevin056/wifi-csi-human-detection/README.md

 | ESP32-C6 (TX) | CSI transmitter — Station mode |
 | ESP32-C6 (RX) | CSI receiver — SoftAP mode |
 | USB-Serial | Data streaming to host PC |

+## Deployment Geometry

+TX and RX must be placed on **opposite sides** of the monitored area.
+The system operates on bistatic sensing principles — detection sensitivity is highest when the target is within the Fresnel zone between TX and RX.

 ## Software Pipeline